rust-unofficial/patterns/CONTRIBUTING.md

 - [All issues](https://github.com/rust-unofficial/patterns/issues),
 - [Pull Requests](https://github.com/rust-unofficial/patterns/pulls)

-If you don't find an issue regarding your topic and you are sure it is not more feasible to open a thread in the [discussion board](https://github.com/rust-unofficial/patterns/discussions) please open a new issue, so we can discuss about the ideas and future content of the article together and maybe give some feedback/input on it.
+If you don't find an issue regarding your topic, and you are sure it is not more feasible to open a thread in the [discussion board](https://github.com/rust-unofficial/patterns/discussions) please open a new issue, so we can discuss the ideas and future content of the article together and maybe give some feedback/input on it.

 When writing a new article it's recommended to copy the [pattern template](https://github.com/rust-unofficial/patterns/blob/master/template.md) into the appropriate directory and start editing it.
-You may not want to fill out every section and remove it or you might want to add extra sections.
+You may not want to fill out every section and remove it, or you might want to add extra sections.

 Consider writing your article in a way that has a low barrier of entry so also [Rustlings](https://github.com/rust-lang/rustlings) can follow and understand